andreas50/uts/README.md

 * 100% of the application logic is in terms of temporal durations (as opposed to number of observations).
 * Individual time series can store arbitrary R objects (not just numbers).
+* Add-on packages provide novel functionality:
+  * utsData: example data sets
-* Support for time series vectors, matrices, and data frames:
+  * utsMultivariate: time series vectors, matrices, and data frames
     * These objects can be manipulated like normal R vectors, matrices, and data frames, but with one extra dimension representing time.
     * The individual time series are completely independent of each.
-In particular, the observation times do not need to be synchronized and the individual time series can have different lengths.
+In particular, the observation times do not need to be
-* Add-on packages provide novel functionality based on my recent research:
-  * utsAlg: moving averages and other rolling time series operators
+  * utsOperators: moving averages and other rolling time series operators
   * utsTrendSeasonality: trend and seasonality estimation

 ##### Comparison with other packages for irregular time series